JoeyStanley/real/resources.md

 * [Mixed-Effects Regression Models in Linguistics](https://www.springer.com/us/book/9783319698281), edited by Dirk Speelman, Kris Heylen, & Dirk Geeraerts and published by Springer is an entire book on mixed-effects models, specifically for linguists.

 * [Michael Clark's](https://m-clark.github.io) post called [Shrinkage in Mixed Effects Models](https://m-clark.github.io/posts/2019-05-14-shrinkage-in-mixed-models/) has some beautiful illustrations that demonstrate shirnkage.
 In fact, he has written [a much larger document](https://m-clark.github.io/mixed-models-with-R/) explaining what mixed-effects models and how to run them in R.

+* *[Mixed Modeling as a Foreign Language](http://thestudyofthehousehold.com/2018/02/28/2018-02-28-formulae-are-a-lot-like-french-slang/)*, a blog post by Andrew McDonald, first off is a good explanation of what mixed modeling is all about.
+But more importantly, it makes the point that "if you only partly understand the words you are using, you *will* humiliate yourself eventually."
+In other words, it's important to know what you're doing when you use statistics, and if you don't, maybe you should reconsider before you do something wrong.

 ### GAM(M)s